altaurog/cpgcopy/README.rst

 cpgcopy
 =================

+This project is not maintained.
+Please use pgcopy_.

 cpgcopy is a Cython implementation of pgcopy_, a small system for very fast bulk insertion of data into a PostgreSQL database table using `binary copy`_.